C5T/Current/README.md

 The code in Bricks is a header-only port of the code originally released by Google.
 It requires no linker dependencies.
 ## Extras

-[`Bricks`](https://github.com/KnowSheet/Bricks/) contains a few other useful bits, such as threading primitives, in-memory message queue and system clock utilities.
+[`Bricks`](https://github.com/KnowSheet/Bricks/) contains several other useful bits, including cross-platform file system wrapper, string manipulation functions, in-memory message queue and system clock utilities.